magento/knowledge-base/src/Troubleshooting/known-issues-patches-attached/not-selected-rows-are-deleted-during-mass-action-deletion.md

 ---
 title: Not selected rows are deleted during mass action deletion
-labels: Magento Commerce Cloud,patch,troubleshooting,deleted products,deleted customers,known issues,2.2.3,mass update
+labels: 2.2.3,Magento Commerce Cloud,deleted customers,deleted products,known issues,mass update,patch,troubleshooting
 ---

 This article provides a patch for the known Magento Сommerce Cloud 2.2.3 issue related to having not selected records being deleted when a bulk deletion is performed in a grid in Magento Admin.